 Once a veteran becomes homeless, there is little knowledge in the civilian world that there is an enhanced offer for veterans.
 Local authorities and homeless charities still do not “think veterans”.
 That is why many veterans become homeless every year and are not getting help quickly enough—although it is also worth pointing out that just over 3% of rough sleepers are veterans, whereas about 7% of the population qualify as veterans, so they remain underrepresented overall.

 Despite apparently being a priority group, there is almost no statutory revenue funding for homeless veterans from local or central government.
-Veterans are the only supported housing sector in the UK where the majority of support costs are paid by charities, who have to fundraise to get the money.
+Veterans are the only supported housing sector in the UK where the majority of support costs are paid by charities, whom have to fundraise to get the money.
 This is unsustainable and almost unheard of anywhere else in the wider homelessness sector.

 Three significant actions could improve the situation, and I should be grateful if the Minister would take these back to the MoD.
 First, the transition process should be altered to try to prevent any serving personnel becoming homeless after service.
-Every leaver, including those who leave during basic training, early service leavers, longer-serving leavers or being discharged from a military corrective training centre, should be asked about their housing options after leaving.
+Every leaver, including those who leave during basic training, early service leavers, longer-serving leavers or those discharged from a military corrective training centre, should be asked about their housing options after leaving.
 Those identified as at risk should be given the best advice to a pathway away from homelessness.